-Early Action is designed for students who are not ready to commit to attend Roanoke College yet, but are excited to submit an application to Roanoke.
+Early Action is designed for students who are not ready to commit to attending Roanoke College yet but are excited to submit an application to Roanoke.
 If you are prepared to apply early, Early Action is the right choice for you.

 Early Action applicants are viewed more favorably than Regular Decision applicants but less favorably than Early Decision applicants, both in terms of their interest in Roanoke College and their potential to be admitted.

 They will receive their acceptance letters approximately two weeks after the application deadline and well before applicants from Regular Decision.
 Students accepted Early Action have until May 1 to decide to attend and put down their tuition deposit.
 Housing selection and course selection are based on date of deposit.

 Regular Decision is perfect for students who may have found Roanoke later in their admissions process or are waiting for mid-year grades or additional test scores to strengthen their application.
 It is designed for students who are unable to submit before the final Early Action deadline.

 We are most selective in our evaluation of Regular Decision applicants and rely heavily on a strong academic profile and high demonstrated interest in this time period.